 Utillian introduced themselves in the wax concentrates by creating their first wax pen, Utillian 5.
 It's a mid-tier vaporizer that matches its durability with performance.
 It features a straightforward single button interface, two interchangeable coils, and adjustable airflow that's primarily built for one reason—massive cloud production.

 Since its initial release, the Utillian 5 has been updated and refreshed thrice, the current version; the V3 – features a sleekly designed black ceramic mouthpiece with an integrated splash guard and dab tool.
 The battery has also been boosted to a whopping 1500mAh – which will last most users roughly a week.

-Design and Features
+Design & Features

-How to Use
+How To Use

 - Press the power button five times to turn on the device.

 - Select one of the preset voltage settings by pressing the power button twice.

 - Twist the airflow ring to adjust the draw resistance.

 - Hold the power button to begin the heating process.